MCU Timeline Explained: From Infinity Stones to Infinity War and Beyond

 - May 28th – During a training scenario, Gamora tosses Nebula over a cliff, injuring her to the point that she requires cybernetic augmentations which disappoint her adopted father.

 - July – Hank Pym and Janet Van Dyne try to disarm a Soviet ICBM as Ant-Man and the Wasp.
-Janet presumably dies after turning off her suit’s regulator in order to shrink down small enough to enter the missile and disable it, though she may be lost in the quantum realm.
+Janet is thought to have died after turning off her suit’s regulator in order to shrink down small enough to enter the missile and disable it, but she actually becomes lost in the quantum realm.

 - August 19th – Leo Fitz is born.